CDIGlobalTrack/rxdjango-demo/tutorial/Tutorial-step-0.md

 # RxDjango Tutorial Step 0: Existing application

-To start the tutorial, let's set up an existing Django + React application.
+To start the tutorial, let's create a Django + React application.
-We'll also setup ASGI, so that application is ready for RxDjango.
+At this step our goal is to setup a demo application without RxDjango We'll also setup ASGI, so that application is ready for RxDjango.
 If you want to speed up, checkout the __step-0__ tag of the repository and you should achieve the same result.